Nicky-Nie/PM591/HW2/README.md

     ## 3   0.3103448 0.4358974          3
     ## 4   0.3218391 0.4102564          4

-I will choose the fourth one with less error both in train set and validation set
+I will choose the fourth one with less error validation set

 5. Plot in the same graph the training and test misclassification error as a function of classifier complexity.
 Comment/interpret the plots.